zhongyuchen/dataprocessing/README.md

 # dataprocessing

- - Homework of Data Processing.
+Assignments of Data Processing organized in Homework and Design folders.

- - Organized by week in folders.
-There is a folder for the homework of every week.
+ - Homework: weekly programming assignments.

- - There is a detailed README.md file in every week folder.
+ - Design: the final design assessment.